eltrino/diamantedesk-documentation/integration/magento.md

 ![In_Action](img/create_ticket_magento.png)
 4. Provide general idea of an issue/request in the **Subject** field.
 5. Select a branch related to the subject of your issue/request.
-5. **Order ID** is an optional field and it is displayed only if the registered user has already made at least one purchase, that is made an order.
+5. **Order ID** is an optional field and it is invisible if the user hasn't made any orders yet.
 Order ID may be selected from the drop-down list in case a user attempts to create a ticket related to a specific order.
 5. Provide the ticket subject and precise description of the ticket in the corresponding fields.
 Providing as many details as possible guarantees that the support team will handle your ticket properly.
 6. In case of some issues related to user interface, providing screenshots might be helpful as well.
 In order to add a screenshot or other files that may help to resolve issues or add some improvements, click **Choose File** below the **Description** field.
 Select the corresponding file(s) from your local machine and click **Open**.
 Once the file is attached, its name is shown near the **Choose File** button.
 7. Click **Send Ticket** to submit the newly created ticket to the support team.
 To cancel the process of ticket creation click **Back**.